 Learning how to navigate with a compass on our Orienteering Course.

 We do have guided tours of Libby Hill upon request.
 If you have a group that wants to be guided, we would be happy to accommodate you.
-We do request that a group be six to fifteen people and that your group donate $5 per person to the trails via the Gray Community Endowment.
-School groups are exempted from donations.
+We encourage donations to Libby Hill to support these programs.
+To learn more or schedule a tour or guided hike contact us.

 Tours that can be done are: